hasibsahibzada/javascript-hard-parts/java-script-essentials.md

 ## What is javascript ?
 - Definition
+  - Scripting language. (language for a runtime system) Scripting languages are usually interpreted at runtime rather than compiled).Eg: Bash, python, lisp etc.
   - object-oriented computer programming language
   - Bring intereactivity to web pages.
   - Access document object model (DOM) to manipulate/change/remove values.